trippo/ResponsiveFilemanager/readme.txt

 SET SUBFOLDER AS ROOT

-You can set subfolder as root an change this parameter in tinymce init or in external-link  through the subfolder variables.
+You can set a subfolder as root and change this parameter in tinymce init or in external-link  through the subfolder variables.
 So you can have a root folder for every user or use.
-Remember to create subfolder in your source folder before :)
+Remember to create the subfolder in your source folder first :)

 In tinymce editor you must set the variable
     subfolder:"folder",
 while in external link you can add in get parameters
     &subfolder=folder

-The best way is with session variable $_SESSION["subfolder"] =
+The best way is with the session variable $_SESSION["subfolder"] =

 Folder Example: